How to Build C/C++ Barcode Reader App on Raspberry Pi 4

 }

-To decode barcodes from camera frames, we can use the barcode video APIs which manage a frame queue and do barcode detection on a worker thread:
+To decode barcodes from camera frames, we can utilize the barcode video APIs.
+These manage a frame queue and perform barcode detection on a worker thread:

 #include "DynamsoftBarcodeReader.h"